wlwl2/time-converter/README.md

 # time-converter

-An Offline Web Time Converter.
+An offline web time converter.
 Built using Gatsby.js.

 Meant to be a very static site.
 Only using front-end/client-side/browser features.